 Get help.
 If you can’t resist checking in, use a program like Freedom.
 Freedom is a simple productivity application that locks you away from the internet on Mac or Windows computers for up to eight hours at a time.
 At the end of your offline period, Freedom allows you back on the internet.
 There is a free trial available.

 Keep a detox journal.
 When you feel like checking your email, write a quick note about why you want to or just make a check mark when ever you feel the need.
 This will demonstrate how frequently you are jonesing for an Instagram or email fix.
 Write about how you feel.
 If you are bored, anxious or relieved, jot that down.
 If you do break down and take a peek, write that down too.
 Not only will the data be interesting, but it might help with your workflow and internet use moving forward.
 Don’t judge, just notice.

 Turn off notifications.
 Closing your computer is only half the battle.
 What about your phone?
 To resist temptation, turn off all notifications and completely shut down email.
 If you can go without your phone completely, do it!

 Practice Slotha Yoga.
 If you are really missing your digital highs, I highly recommend this suggestion from Sabbath: “When you wake up, don’t get up.
 Stay in bed.
 Give yourself time to review your dreams.
 Notice how it feels to be in your body this morning.
 Watch how the light is coming in your room today, read a little, daydream a little, wonder about breakfast.”
-One couple mentioned in the book has a ritual of champagne and Scrabble in bed on their Sabbath mornings.

 “The fruitful uselessness of rest, play, and delight can begin on a Sabbath morning.
 Wake up, but do not get up.
 Do something delightful.
 Use your imagination, be frivolous, be daring.
 Invent rituals.
 Do nothing of significance.
 Cultivate expertise in Slotha Yoga.” – Wayne Muller